Postmortems: The single most important keystone habit for a team (step-by-step guide)

-I’m an ill-disciplined person.
-My habit of reading books about habit-formation is stronger than any of the habits they’ve help me form.
+I’m an undisciplined person.
+My habit of reading books about habit-formation is stronger than any of the habits they’ve helped me form.

 Perhaps because of this, I’m interested in the idea of keystone habits - “a small and manageable shift or change that acts as a catalyst for success in many other areas of your life”.
 For example, sleep and exercise tend to have positive knock-on effects, and make it easier to keep to other habits.